jasmine-dragons/ABCD-hacks/README.md

 About 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of her lifetime.
 To ensure that everyone receives their deserved treatment, early detection is vital.
 Using machine learning, we have developed a program that detects whether a tumor is malignant or benign (given [these] symptoms or characterstics).
 Both doctors and patients can use this application to improve their chances at detecting breast cancer.

 *Note: to view the dataset that we used, click [here](https://archive.ics.uci.edu/ml/datasets.php?format=&task=&att=&area=&numAtt=&numIns=&type=&sort=nameUp&view=table).*
+*Note: We used the Materialize.css file to style our pages.
+To obtain the css file, click [here](https://materializecss.com/).*

 <a href="https://youtu.be/m9t6jYTXXc8"><img src="https://i.imgur.com/0MBSEU5.png?1" title="source: imgur.com" style="width=100px;" /></a>